Christina Aguilera discography

-In 2010, Aguilera released her sixth studio album Bionic (2010) which debuted at number three in the US.
-Its lead single, "Not Myself Tonight" topped the US Dance Club Songs chart and reached number 23 on the Hot 100.
-Aguilera's seventh studio album, Lotus (2012) also stalled on the chart, debuted at number seven, marking her lowest charting studio album at the time.
-Its lead single "Your Body" faired averagely on the charts, also topping the US Dance Club Songs chart.
+In 2010, Aguilera released her sixth studio album Bionic (2010), which debuted at number three in the US.
+Its lead single, "Not Myself Tonight", topped the US Dance Club Songs chart and reached number 23 on the Hot 100.
+Aguilera's seventh studio album, Lotus (2012) also stalled on the chart, debuting at number seven, marking her lowest charting studio album at the time.
+Its lead single "Your Body" fared averagely on the charts, also topping the US Dance Club Songs chart.
 Aguilera later found commercial success after featuring on the songs "Moves like Jagger", "Feel This Moment" and "Say Something".
-All three songs reached the top ten on the Hot 100 with "Moves like Jagger" topping the Hot 100 making Aguilera one of the few artists to top the chart in three consecutive decades (1990s, 2000s, and 2010s).
+All three songs reached the top ten on the Hot 100, with "Moves Like Jagger" topping the Hot 100, making Aguilera one of the few artists to top the chart in three consecutive decades (1990s, 2000s, and 2010s).
 Aguilera took a semi-hiatus from music during her time on The Voice (2011–2016).
 From 2013 to 2015, she released a string of singles including "We Remain", "Change" and "Telepathy".

 Aguilera returned to music with her eighth studio album Liberation (2018).
 The album debuted at number six in the US and was preceded by various singles including "Accelerate" and "Fall in Line".
-In 2020, Aguilera re-recorded "Reflection" for the 2020 live adaption of Mulan alongside a new song, "Loyal Brave True", which was shortlisted for an Academy Award for Best Original Song.
+In 2020, Aguilera re-recorded "Reflection" for the 2020 live adaptation of Mulan alongside a new song, "Loyal Brave True", which was shortlisted for an Academy Award for Best Original Song.
 In 2022, she released her second Spanish language and ninth studio album, Aguilera (2022), which was released in three extended plays, La Fuerza, La Tormenta and La Luz.
-Throughout her career, Aguilera has collaborated with numerous artists including Missy Elliott, A Great Big World, Pitbull, Demi Lovato, Maroon 5 and Lil' Kim.
-She has also lent her vocals to various soundtracks including that for Moulin Rouge!
+In 2024 and 2025, she released a live EP and soundtrack album for the 25th anniversary of both her debut and Christmas album, respectively.
+Throughout her career, Aguilera has also lent her vocals to various soundtracks, including that for Moulin Rouge!
 (2001), Shark Tale (2004), The Hunger Games: Catching Fire (2013) and The Addams Family (2019).